 Cash value life insurance Variety

 When we talk about cash value, the main product we are focusing on is Whole Life Insurance.
 There are other policies available that build cash value, such as Indexed Universal Life Insurance.
-However, we covered that product already and wanted to focus specifically on whole life.

 Whole Life is available in level premium, single premium, or as 10 payment or 20 payment.